jiny2001/dcscn-super-resolution/README.md

 ## Data augmentation

-To get a better performance, data augmentation is neede.
-You can use **augmentation.py** to build a augmented dataset.
-Augment level 4 means it will add right-left, top-bottom and right-left and top-bottom fillped images to make a 4 times bigger dataset.
-And there will be **ynag91_4** directory as a augmented datase.
+To get a better performance, data augmentation is needed.
+You can use **augmentation.py** to build an augmented dataset.
+The arg, augment level 4, means it will add right-left, top-bottom and right-left and top-bottom fillped images to make 4 times bigger dataset.
+And there **ynag91_4** directory will be generated as an augmented dataset.

 ```
 # build 4x augmented dataset for yang91 dataset (will add flipped images)